Sam Watson (political activist): Other activities

 Watson is also a writer and a filmmaker, known for his 1990 novel The Kadaitcha Sung and his 1995 film Black Man Down.

 In December 2009, Watson was appointed a deputy director at the Aboriginal and Torres Strait Islander Studies Unit at the University of Queensland and taught two courses in Black Australian Literature.

 In October 2009, Watson was one of several people who criticised the supermarket chain Coles for naming its house brand line of biscuits "Creole Creams".
 Coles subsequently decided to repackage and rename the product.

 Watson was a member of the working party involved in the creation of the First Nations Australia Writers Network (FNAWN) in 2012.

 Recognition and awards

+In 1990, Watson won the FAW Patricia Weickhardt Award to an Aboriginal Writer.

-Watson won the National Indigenous Writer of the Year Award in 1991 for his 1990 novel The Kadaitcha Sung.
+He won the National Indigenous Writer of the Year Award in 1991 for his 1990 novel The Kadaitcha Sung.
 It was also shortlisted for the Victorian Premier's Literary Award.

 His essay, Blood on the Boundary, shortlisted for the 2017 Horne Prize, was highly commended by the judges who commented that it "stands out for its vigour, for its muscularity and recklessness of style.
 It is also very funny, in its own weird way".